ucsb-cs156/f25/lab/jpa05/proj-courses.md

 When you're satisfied that the application works, you can use Control-C to shut down both the frontend and backend, and move on to the next step: deploying on dokku.

 ## Step 3: Configure your app to run on Dokku
 Next, you need to create a personal dokku deployment so that you can test future PRs during the legacy code project.

+Start by logging in on the dokku machine that corresponds to your team number.

-Name the app `courses-dev-yourGithubUsername` and follow the steps here:
+Create a dokku app called `courses-dev-yourGithubUsername` and follow the steps here:

 * <https://ucsb-cs156.github.io/topics/dokku/deploying_an_app.html>